tinajs/tina-logo.mina/README.md

 # tina-logo.mina
-> The Tina logo as a mina-component
+> The Tina.js logo as a mina-component

 ## Installation
 ```bash